 HEEL: Backward.
 Hounds following the line in the opposite direction from the way the fox runs are running “heel”.
 Also called “counter”.

-HILL TOPPERS: Second Flight.
+HILL TOPPERS: Third Flight.
 See “Flight” above.
-Hill toppers might also follow on foot or in cars.

 HOLD HARD: “Stop please.”
 The field should come to an immediate stop.
 This frequent command requires proper riding on a properly schooled horse.
 Running up on the horse in front is unacceptable.